Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy

-\item[\bf Shannon surprise]: This is a measure of the puzzlement surprise.
-Shannon surprise uses a negative log-likelihood of an observation, $\mathbf D=\{\mathbf x, y\}$, given the current state of mind, where $\mathbf {x} \in \mathbb{R}^{P}$, $P$ is the number of parameters and $y=f(\mathbf {x})+\boldsymbol {\upxi}$ with $\boldsymbol {\upxi}$ being the noise term.
-Let us use $\pi_{n}(\boldsymbol \uptheta)$ to represent the current state of mind, i.e., the belief regarding the underlying system captured by a data science model (more on this in the next subsection) after observing $n$ data points.
-This state of mind is parameterized though $\boldsymbol \uptheta$.
-Then the Shannon surprise measure is as follows:
+\textbf {Shannon surprise} uses a negative log-likelihood of an observation, $\mathbf D=\{\mathbf x, y\}$, given the current state of mind.
+Here, $\mathbf {x}$ represents the input event while $y$ represents the observed response.
+Let us use $\pi_{n}(\boldsymbol \uptheta)$ to represent the current state of mind, i.e., the belief regarding the underlying system captured by a statistical model (more on this in the next subsection) after observing $n$ data points.
+This state of mind is parameterized through $\boldsymbol \uptheta$.
+Then the Shannon surprise is defined as:

 where $p(\mathbf D \mid\boldsymbol \uptheta)$ measures the probability of a new data point, conditioned on $\boldsymbol \uptheta$.
 The degree of surprise is proportional to the value of the Shannon surprise measure.
-Observations with a low probability of occurrence implies a big surprise.
+Observations with a low probability of occurrence imply a big surprise.

 Shannon surprise measures a surprise using the posterior probability.
-But not all low probability events are surprising. \citet{faraji:2018} uses the following example to illustrate the point.
-Consider that someone noticed a car of a specific make, a specific color, and a specific licence plate parking next to his/her own car in a parking lot.
+However, not all low-probability events are surprising.
+Faraji et al. \cite{faraji:2018} uses the following example to illustrate the point.
+Consider that someone noticed a car of a specific make, a specific color, and a specific license plate parking next to his/her own car in a parking lot.
 Assume that all cars are parked randomly.
 Given so many cars out there, the probability of observing a particular car parking next to one's own is very low.
 Yet, one will not be typically surprised by this low probability event because one does not have the anticipation of either seeing or not seeing that car in the first place.
-In Shannon surprise, one neither updates his/her belief after seeing the surprising event, nor does one compare it with the prior belief.
+In Shannon surprise, neither does one update his/her belief after seeing the surprising event, nor does one compare it with the prior belief.
 In other words, Shannon surprise does not capture the sense of anticipation.

-\item[\bf Bayesian surprise]: It captures the change in one's belief brought by the newly observed data point.
+\textbf {Bayesian surprise}: It captures the change in one's belief brought by the newly observed data point.
 Bayesian surprise quantifies the change using the Kullback-Leibler (KL) divergence between the distribution of the prior belief and that of the posterior belief, such as: